 Floaters

-In a similar way to Sinkers, Floaters would be photosynthetic, using either methane or ammonia as electron donors.
+Floaters would be photosynthetic, using either methane or ammonia as their source of energy (electron donors).
 The alternative would be, once again, for them to absorb organic molecules via passive diffusion.
-Although the sight of such organism would certainly be jaw-dropping, Sagan and Salpeters also point out that with known cell structures, these organisms would be as stable as a bubble.
+Although the sight of such organisms would certainly be jaw-dropping, Sagan and Salpeters also point out that with known cell structures, these organisms would be as stable as a bubble, and would easily burst.

 Hunters